Supeernov-a/Plant-Energy---Tensor-Flow---Neural-Network-/README.md

-# plant-energy
-Cycle Power Plant Project using Tensor Flow
+Cycle Power Plant Project

-Regression model to predict the Electrical Energy

-edited
+This notebook was created to solve a regression problem using tensor flow.